-At 1248 grams with an XDR freehub (20 grams more with an HG aka 11-speed Shimano/SRM freehub), the 353 NSW is almost freakishly light for a non-tubular wheelset.
-It’s 100 grams lighter than any climbing wheelset I’ve reviewed.
+At 1248 grams with an XDR freehub (20 grams more with an HG, aka 11-speed Shimano/SRM freehub), the 353 NSW is almost freakishly light for a non-tubular wheelset.
+It’s only about 100 grams heavier than the lightest, pure climbing wheelsets I’ve reviewed.

 And boy, does it climb!
 I almost had to check that I hadn’t left my water bottle or saddle bag at home when I hit the hill a quarter-mile mile from my house the first time out.

-Miles blew away the competition when he rode the 353 NSW in the Crank the Kanc race that has a 5 mile, 7% uphill finish.
-Since the race starts with a 10 mile 1-2% grade, he put these Zipps on his Giant Propel aero bike.
+Miles blew away the competition when he rode the 353 NSW in the Crank the Kanc race with a 5-mile, 7% uphill finish.
+Since the race starts with a 10-mile 1-2% grade, he put these Zipps on his Giant Propel aero bike.
 It turned that bike into a legitimate climber.
 That’s versatility for you.